An IKEA Home

 FJÄLLBO Laptop table, steel and lacquered pine top (100x36 cm)

 The wheels make it easier to move around if needed since it's moderately heavy.
-The other two feet are adjustable to eliminate wobble.
-I did happily use it as a laptop table for a few months, but after my back hurting (refer BYLLAN laptop support entry) it's become a makeshift hallway table.
+The other two feet are adjustable to accommodate uneven floors.
+I did happily use it as a laptop table for a few months, but it's since become a substitute hallway table.

 TÅNUM Rug, flatwoven (60x90 cm)